-Ballot Collection: If a voter elects to entrust another person with returning their vote-bymail ballot, that person is prohibited from knowingly and willingly engaging in criminal acts related to that ballot, which includes voter intimidation.
+Ballot Collection: If a voter elects to entrust another person with returning their vote-by-mail ballot, that person is prohibited from knowingly and willingly engaging in criminal acts related to that ballot, which includes voter intimidation.
 Voters are not required to give their mail ballot to anyone.
 Voters have full control in choosing how to return their ballot.
 (Elec.
-Code, § 3019(e)(3).)
+Code, §§ 3017(a), (e).)